Coinbase Global Marketing Head John Russ is leaving the U.S. cryptocurrency exchange, the latest in a host of departures over recent weeks.

-- Armstrong pushed back saying the firm would focus solely on its financial mission and offering a severance package for employees unhappy with the position.
+- Armstrong pushed back, saying the firm would focus solely on its financial mission.
+If offered a severance package for employees unhappy with the position.

 - The former global marketing head joins at least 60 other employees in their departure from the exchange representing roughly 5% of the company's headcount.

-- On Wednesday, Coinbase's Chief Compliance Officer Jeff Horowitz also announced he would be stepping away from the company although it is not clear if he left over Armstrong's missive.
+- On Wednesday, Coinbase Chief Compliance Officer Jeff Horowitz also announced he would be leaving the company although it is not clear if that was because of Armstrong's missive.